What I did

-I met with the stakeholders and we mapped the user journey as we thought it may occur.
+I met with the stakeholders and we mapped the user journey.
 The objective of this activity was to align all members of the project about the overall expected customer experience.
 I wanted all involved to express their ideas and assumptions about customer experiences, from various touch points until conversion.

-During these design thinking meetings, I shared comments and questions left by customers and website visitors that I had gathered from channels such as WhatsApp, Facebook Messenger, and Zendesk.
-These helped provide context to the stakeholders of the general difficulties users had been encountering up to that point.
+During design meetings, I shared comments and questions left by customers and website visitors that I had gathered from channels such as WhatsApp, Facebook Messenger, and Zendesk.
+This, to provide context to the stakeholders of the general difficulties users had been encountering up to that point.

 Validating User Journey and Pain Points Through User Interview and Usability Test

 I managed to get three customers and two users who had abandoned the purchase process to interview them, to gain further insight about their experiences, from the moment that they learned about the company up to when they reached checkout or quit.
 At the same time, I ran a usability test to directly observe their experiences on the website.
 This usability test was somewhat informal due to time and budget constraints, but it still allowed me to see how customers were actually using the website.

 - Those who did not buy found it difficult to determine if the toy was appropriate for their child's age.
 The check out process required too many clicks to confirm the order.
 The shipment price was not clear.